MicrosoftDocs/azure-docs/articles/azure-netapp-files/azure-netapp-files-faqs.md

 #### <a name="smb_encryption_impact"></a>What is the anticipated impact of SMB encryption on client workloads?

-Reads are impacted more heavily that writes as shown in the following table:
+Reads are impacted more heavily than writes as shown in the following table:

 |     I/O profile    	|     Performance decrease observed    	|
 |-	|-	|